 Laws for Burnt Offerings

-7 The sons of Aaron the priest shall put fire on the altar, and lay wood in order on the fire; 8 and Aaron’s sons, the priests, shall lay the pieces, the head, and the fat in order on the wood that is on the fire which is on the altar; 9 but he shall wash its innards and its legs with water.
-The priest shall burn all of it on the altar, for a burnt offering, an offering made by fire; a pleasant aroma to the Lord.
+7 The sons of Aaron the priest shall put fire on the altar and lay wood in order on the fire, 8 and Aaron’s sons, the priests, shall lay the pieces, the head, and the fat in order on the wood that is on the fire which is on the altar.
+9 The innards and its legs must be washed with water.
+The priest shall burn all of it on the altar as a burnt offering, an offering made by fire, a pleasant aroma to the Lord.